9beach/analyze-sgf/README.en-US.md

 order to analyze the 174th move, we need to request 173.

 If `analyzeTurns` is specified, only the variations of specified moves are saved.
-The analysis results are not summarized on a terminal.
-If `analyzeTurns` is not specified, all the variations of the moves with a win rate drop greater than `minWinrateDropForVariations` are saved, and the analysis results are summarized on a terminal.
+The analysis results are not summarized on the terminal.
+If `analyzeTurns` is not specified, all the variations of the moves with a win rate drop greater than `minWinrateDropForVariations` are saved, and the analysis results are summarized on the terminal.

 Komi is automatically set using the information in the SGF file even if the `-a 'komi:6.5'` option is not specified.